Career Fair and Meetup Tips

-Meetups and other career events present a great deal of opportunity in a short amount of time.
-Here are some tips for getting the most out of a Meetup before, during and after the event.
+Job & internship fairs and Meetups present a great deal of opportunity in a short amount of time.
+Here are some tips for getting the most out of these events before, during and after.

 View the list of employer attendees on our website before the fair.
 Prioritize them and visit their websites.
 Familiarize yourself with their products, services and recent news.
 You might also contact alumni who currently work for that organization using the TigerNet Directory.

 Dress to impress.

 If you’re seeking potential employment (either full-time job or internship), it's usually appropriate to wear a suit or professional attire.
 In some situations, such as Meetups, networking receptions or employer information sessions, business-casual attire is often acceptable.
-If you are not sure what the standards are, it's a good idea to ask a recruiter or a career adviser before you go.
+If you are not sure what the standards are, it's a good idea to ask Career Services before you go.

 Make a list of major points and questions for each employer.
 Consult your notes just before approaching their booth.

 Develop your introduction.

 A Meetup is a perfect time to use your elevator pitch.
 State your name, your year in school, major or area of interest and a few of your industry-related skills.
 Ask questions or state what you’re looking for to begin a conversation.

 Bring your resume.